guilt/ZCX-File-Protector/README.md

 ## Restrictions

-This should not be used for any Bad Purposes Whatsoever.
+This should not be used for any illegal purposes whatsoever.
 Use your judgment.

 ## Compatibility